manufarez/cadenapp/CRYPTOPIVOT.md

 ## The problem we're trying to solve
 - We initially explored using a Banking-as-a-Service (BaaS) provider but found the costs prohibitive.
 The combination of high service fees, the complexity of their commercial terms, and the resources required in terms of time and technical capacity were too much for our available budget and operational needs.
-- We're investigating achieving the same functionality at a much lower cost using a combination of crypto-to-fiat gateways and a custodial wallet.
+- We're investigating achieving the same functionality at a much lower cost using a combination of crypto-to-fiat gateways and a custodial wallet: user deposits fiat that is converted to a stablecoin, stablecoin deposits are agregated and then sold for fiat, fiat conversions are then transferred to bank accounts.

 ## Starting principles
 - Matching the input and output methods (fiat-in/fiat-out OR crypto-in/crypto-out) is the best approach for user experience and simplicity.
 - Keeping the end user experience fiat-focused avoids the need to explain blockchain concepts, wallets, or cryptocurrencies, and broadens the potential user base.
 - Using crypto stablecoins to distribute funds internally avoids traditional banking fees and regulatory issues that are suboptimal for frequent micro-transactions in the context of a P2P saving platform.
 - Using crypto in the backend outmatches the cost of traditional transactions, but converting to fiat has a cost (both on deposit and withdrawal).
 We need to find a balance between the two.
+- One of the deciding factors for the success this crypto pivot will be finding a platform that can wire crypto sales to Colombian bank accounts.

 ## Workflow for abstracting crypto in a web-based P2P savings platform